prodigeni/Vivaldi/README.md

-Vivaldi operators, aside from `&&`, `||`, `to` (which is syntax sugar for Range), and `=` (which isn't actually an operator at all&mdash; it just looks like one), are all just syntax sugar for method calls:
+Vivaldi operators, aside from `&&`, `||`, `to` (which is syntax sugar for Range), and `=` (which isn't actually an operator at all&mdash; it just looks like one), are all just syntax sugar for method calls.
+Here they are in order of precedence (basically C precedence, with the bitwise mistake fixed and `**` and `to` inserted where appropriate):

     a[b]     // a.at(b)
     a[b] = c // a.set_at(b, c)